Uob-DataScience-2024/DataScience/ProjectLog/report_guidance.md

 In this project, our application allows users to freely select the value of K for K-fold Cross Validation.
 This flexibility enables users to experiment with different values of K and assess the impact on model performance and stability.
 Typically, values of K between 5 and 10 are commonly used, with 10-fold Cross Validation being a popular choice as it strikes a balance between computational cost and variance reduction.
 However, users can explore different K values based on their specific requirements, dataset size, and computational resources available.

 ### 4.x.x Visualisation

-# Additional Content and Explanations(for subsequent chapters):

-# Results and Discussion Chapter Guidance.